MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-05-06- MobileFirst-with-Google-App-Bundle-and-Dynamic-Delivery-In-Native.md

 [Google I/O 2018](https://events.google.com/io2018/) announced a new publishing format for Android Developers - [Android App Bundle](https://developer.android.com/platform/technology/app-bundle).

-App Bundle enables you to deliver optimised App to the end user which is significantly smaller size than using the traditional apk.
-This technology extends to enable developers to roll out features on demand to users with [Dynamic App Delivery](https://developer.android.com/studio/projects/dynamic-delivery#dynamic_feature_modules).
+App Bundle enables you to deliver an optimised App to the end user which is significantly smaller in size than using the traditional apk.
+This technology extends to enable developers to roll out features on demand to users with [Dynamic Delivery](https://developer.android.com/studio/projects/dynamic-delivery#dynamic_feature_modules).

 ###MobileFirst with Dynamic Delivery